Muzammil-hasan/React-Starter/README.md

    If your project directory is in another folder change the path like home/projects/react-starter

 ```
 sudo python3 make-vhost.py react-starter.local /var/www/html/react-starter/
 ```

 7. Now reload apache2

 ```
 systemctl reload apache2
 ```

-8. Now go to your IDE terminal and install React and other dependencies by running
+8. Now go to your IDE terminal and install React and other dependencies by running these commands

 ```
 npm i --save-dev react react-dom @babel/preset-react
 ```

 ```
 npm i
 ```

 9. At last compile by

 ```
 npx mix
 ```